 NOTICE.
 The Editor will be pleased to consider articles of a practical nature suitable for publication in PRACTICAL WIRELESS.
-Such articles should be written on one side of the paper only, and should contain the name and himself responsible for manuscripts, every effort will be made to return them if a stamped and addressed envelope is enclosed.
-All correspondence intended for the Editor should be addressed: The Editor, PRACTICAL WIRELESS, Geo.
-Neuenes, Ltd., 8-11, Southampton Street, Strand, WC.2. market.
+Such articles should be written on one side of the paper only, and should contain the name and address of the sender.
+Whilst the Editor does not hold himself responsible for manuscripts, every effort will be made to return them if a stamped and addressed envelope is enclosed.
+All correspondence intended for the Editor should be addressed : The Editor, PRACTICAL WIRLESS, Geo.
+Neures, Ltd., 8-11, Southampton Street, Strand, WC2.
+Owing to the rapid progress in the design of wireless W.C.2.
+Owing to the rapid progress in the design of wireless apparatus and to our efforts to keep our readers in touch with the latest developments, we give no warranty that apparatus described in our columns is not the subject of letters patent.